-- Use Category 5 wiring and make sure that the network cable is securely connected. - Connect to a 1000 BASE-T hub/switch (not 1000 BASE-X). - Problem: The Wake On LAN feature is not working.
+- Use Category 5 wiring and make sure that the network cable is securely connected. - Connect to a 1000 BASE-T hub/switch (not 1000 BASE-X).

-Solution: Ensure that Wake On LAN is enabled in ThinkPad Setup.
-If it is, check with your LAN administrator for the necessary settings.

-• Problem: My computer is a Gigabit Ethernet model, but the computer cannot connect to the network at 1000 Mbps.
+- Problem: The Wake on LAN feature is not working.
+Solution: - Make sure that Wake on LAN is enabled in ThinkPad Setup. - If it is, check with your LAN administrator for the necessary settings. - Problem: If your computer is a Gigabit Ethernet model, it cannot connect to the network at 1000 Mbps.
 Instead, it connects at 100 Mbps.